 Holtze to Elizabeth River Subregional Land Use Plan

-The preparation of the Holtze to Elizabeth River Subregional Land Use Plan will shape the growth of the area into to the future.
+The Holtze to Elizabeth River Subregional Land Use Plan will provide for a far-term framework for future land use.
 It will support a strategy of maintaining a supply of serviced land for future development and include consideration of transport and service infrastructure as well as land capability and environmental values.

-This subregional plan builds on the overarching direction provided by the Darwin Regional Land Use Plan (2015).
+This subregional plan will build on the overarching direction provided by the Darwin Regional Land Use Plan (2015).

 Subregional plans contain principles and objectives to give the community, industry and decision-makers confidence about future changes to land use.
 This subregional plan will build on the broad direction in the overarching Darwin Regional Land Use Plan (DRLUP) 2015.

 Both the Darwin Regional Land Use Plan and subsidiary subregional plans use broad land use categories.
 These categories group land uses such as residential, commercial and community purpose land uses into an Urban classification.
 Peri-urban term refers to small rural land holdings and similar.